MacJediWizard/escrow-buddy-enhanced/.github/ISSUE_TEMPLATE/default.md

 ---
 name: Issue
-about: Report a bug, suggest a feature, or ask for help with Escrow Buddy.
+about: Report a bug, suggest a feature, or ask for help with Escrow Buddy Enhanced.
 ---

 **Summary**